flowplayer/api-docs/source/includes/_players.md

-recommendations | Settings for how to rendered recommendations. recommendations.advance | If `true` it will automatically start playing the next video. recommendations.interval | Determines the wait time until next video automatically will start playing. recommendation_playlist | The playlist, if any, that will be used to fetch videos to the recommendations screen. recommendation_playlist | The playlist, if any, that will be used to fetch videos to the recommendations screen. restrictions | An array containing host where the player is allowed to render.
+recommendations | Settings for how to rendered recommendations. recommendations.advance | If `true` it will automatically start playing the next video. recommendations.interval | Determines the wait time until next video automatically will start playing. recommendations.source | Determines with type of content to be display in the recommendations screen.
+We have three different possible value `none`, `playlist` and `dynamic`.
+No recommendations will be displayed if `none` is set.
+With `dynamic` the platform will automatically fill the recommendation screen with videos related to the displayed video.
+For `playlist` it will use the playlist specified in `recommendation_playlist` to fetch videos.
+By default `dynamic` will be used. recommendation_playlist | The playlist, if any, that will be used to fetch videos to the recommendations screen. recommendation_playlist | The playlist, if any, that will be used to fetch videos to the recommendations screen. restrictions | An array containing host where the player is allowed to render.